LuKir5/football-database/README.md

 Football-Database

 Author: Lukas Kirchberg
-Status: in Entwicklung ....
+Status: In development ....
 Techstack: Vue3, Node.js
-Beschreibung: Frontend & Backend einer Anwendung mit Registrierungs- & Login-Funktion mit JWT Token.
-Das Projekt wird mit den Javascript Frameworks Vue.js (Frontend) und Node.js (Backend) entwickelt.
-Ziel ist es, dem User nach Registrierung & Anmeldung den Zugang zu einer sortierbaren Liste an Footballspielern zu ermöglichen.
+Beschreibung: The repository contains the Frontend & Backend of an application with registration & login function with JWT token.
+The project is developed using the Javascript frameworks Vue.js (frontend) and Node.js (backend).
+The aim is to give the user access to a sortable list of football players after registration and login.
+A user with the admin role can add, edit and delete players from this list.
+Make sure you have node.js and XAMPP for testing installed on your system, if you want to test the application.

+Command to start backend: node server.js
+Command to start frontend: npm run serve

 Lukas Kirchberg, 2024